sig-gis/comimo/README.md

 ## Starting and running the django server

+### Enter virtual environment

-1. Navigate to the project directory, and enter the virtual environment.
+Navigate to the project directory, and enter the virtual environment.

 ```shell
 cd gold-mine-watch
 source venv/bin/activate
 ```

+### Initialize Django

+These steps only need to be done once after the server is set up.

+1. Run `python manage.py migrate` to create the sqlite DB
+2. Run `python manage.py createsuperuser` to create the initial super user.

+### Run Django

-2. Run `python manage.py collectstatic` to collect the static files.
+1. Run `python manage.py collectstatic` to collect the static files.
 Type yes to replace the existing files on prompt.
-3. Run `python manage.py migrate` to create the sqlite DB
-4. Run `python manage.py runserver [port, default 8000]` to start the server
+2. Run `python manage.py runserver [ip, default 127.0.0.1]:[port, default 8000]`
+   to start the server.
+To have access to the server outside the local environment start with the ip 0.0.0.0.

 ### Setting up cronjobs/scheduled tasks